 7. The track between Cockburn North and Robb Jetty.

-8. All tracks servicing the facilities of Co-operative Bulk Handling Limited on the standard gauge network except private sidings that are excluded by paragraph (h) of the definition of “railway infrastructure” in section 3.
+8. All tracks servicing the facilities of Co-operative Bulk Handling Limited on the standard gauge network except private sidings that are excluded by paragraph (h) of the definition of railway infrastructure in section 3.

-9. All spur line tracks servicing customer facilities on the standard gauge network except private sidings that are excluded by paragraph (h) of the definition of “railway infrastructure” in section 3.
+9. All spur line tracks servicing customer facilities on the standard gauge network except private sidings that are excluded by paragraph (h) of the definition of railway infrastructure in section 3.

 Narrow Gauge Routes